MichelleCDjunaidi/clinic-web-app/README.md

 Here,

-1. We log into John Enak's account to create a new consultation note and then log out
+1. We log into John Enak's account to create a new consultation note with diagnoses codes and then log out
 2. Register a new account and then log into that before logging out
 3. Re-login to John Enak's account